InsideEnergy/Data-for-stories/20170625-colorado-flowlines/readme.md

-# Mapping the Start/End Points of Colorado Oil and Gas Flow Lines
+# Mapping the Start/End Points of Colorado Oil and Gas Flowlines

-This repository contains the data, methods and code Inside Energy used to create an interactive map of the start/end points of Colorado oil and gas flow line locations.
+This repository contains the data, methods and code Inside Energy used to create an interactive map of the start/end points of Colorado oil and gas flowline locations.
 You can view the completed map and read the accompanying web article [here]().

 ## About

-In the wake of a home explosion in Fireston, Colorado, Governor Hickenlooper requested that all oil and gas operators submit the locations of flow lines that are within 1000 ft. of buildings.
-On June 27, 2017, the Colorado Oil and Gas Conservation Commission made the start/end points of oil and gas flow lines available for the first time.
+In the wake of a home explosion in Fireston, Colorado, Governor Hickenlooper requested that all oil and gas operators submit the locations of flowlines that are within 1000 ft. of buildings.
+On June 27, 2017, the Colorado Oil and Gas Conservation Commission made the start/end points of oil and gas flowlines available for the first time.

 Here is the original dataset, available for download from COGCC: [Flowline Inventory](https://cogcc.state.co.us/documents/data/downloads/Engineering/flowline/FlowlineDownload.html)